streamlink/streamlink/docs/plugin_matrix.rst

 npo                 npo.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
                     - radio.nrk.no
-oldlivestream       livestream.com       Yes   No    Only mobile streams are supported. picarto             picarto.tv           Yes   -- rtve                rtve.es              Yes   No seemeplay           seemeplay.ru         Yes   Yes
+oldlivestream       original.liv...
+[3]_ Yes   No    Only mobile streams are supported. picarto             picarto.tv           Yes   -- rtve                rtve.es              Yes   No seemeplay           seemeplay.ru         Yes   Yes